A brief summary of the life of a French-Swiss modern architect Le Corbusier.

-During 1910, he went to Germany and joined the office of German architect Peter Behrens where Walter Gropius and Ludwig Mies van der Rohe were employees.
-During 1911, he made a trip to Balkan Peninsula with August Klipstein and visited Greece, Rome, Pompeii, Bulgaria, Serbia and Turkey.
-He designed a residence for his parents in year 1912 in La Chaux de Fonds.
-The key elements of architecture he used were horizontal planes, white painted walls and lack of ornamentation.
-During the time of First World War 1914 to 1918, he taught modern theory of architecture at his previous art school located in La Chaux de Fonds.
+He designed a residence for his parents in the year 1912 in La Chaux de Fonds.
+The key elements of architecture he used were horizontal planes, white painted walls, and lack of ornamentation.
+During the time of the First World War 1914 to 1918, he taught the modern theory of architecture at his previous art school located in La Chaux de Fonds.

-During 1914, he performed a thorough research together with engineer Max Dubois on the usage of reinforced concrete in construction.
+In 1914, he performed thorough research together with engineer Max Dubois on the usage of reinforced concrete in construction.
 He wrote various books such as ‘Vers une architecture’ and Le Voyage d’Orient.
-He along with his cousin Pierre Jeanneret determined few design principles including roof architecture in his theoretical work ‘Les cinq points de I’architecture modern’ in 1927.
-The five points included, pilotis; roof terrace; free plan, ribbon window and free façade.
+He along with his cousin Pierre Jeanneret determined a few design principles including roof architecture in his theoretical work ‘Les cinq points de I’architecture modern’ in 1927.
+The five points included, pilotis; roof terrace; free plan, ribbon window, and free façade.

 Le Corbusier architecture achievements include the Villa Fallet, La Chaux de Fonds, 1905; Maison Blanche, his parents’ house, La Chaux de Fonds, 1912; Villa Favre Jacot, Le Locle, 1912; Villa Jacquemet; Villa Stotzer; Dom-Ino House and Anatole Schwob House, La Chaux de Fonds.